idrinth-api-bench/issues/CONTRIBUTING.md

 ### Contribution workflow

 - fork the repository
-- create a feature branch (issue-xxx-does-something)
+- create a feature branch (issue-xxx-does-something) from master
 - create a draft pull request
-- mention fixes #xxx in the description
+- mention fixes #xxx in the description (use the appropriate pull request template)
 - make your changes to the branch
 - check if actions are all green
 - mark as ready to review
 - get changes reviewed
-- if review is positive get changes merged otherwise fix and repeat
+- if review is positive get changes merged, otherwise fix and send back to review

 ### Tests